Flamax, 50 mg/ml 2 ml 5 pcs

 Overdose

-Symptoms: dizziness, vomiting, headache, shortness of breath, abdominal pain, bleeding, liver and kidney function abnormalities may occur.
+Symptoms: dizziness, vomiting, headache, shortness of breath, abdominal pain, bleeding, liver and kidney dysfunction may occur.

 Treatment: symptomatic.